syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 You have successfully installed a new Custom Resource Definition onto your Kubernetes cluster!

 Soon you will request an instance (or Custom Resource) from this definition.
-But first, you will get to dig into the controller that you created alongside this CRD.
+But first, you will get to dig into the operator that you created alongside this CRD.